gromacs/gromacs/docs/user-guide/flow.rst

 Flow Chart
 ==========

-This is a flow chart of a typical GROMACS MD run of a protein in a box of water.
+This is a flow chart of a typical |Gromacs| MD run of a protein in a box of water.
 A more detailed example is available in :doc:`getting-started`.
 Several steps of energy minimization may be necessary,